 As a Wisconsonite, a Green Bay Packers fan, and a lover of football, the fiasco that unfolded on Monday Night Football marked a Rubicon in sports history.
 There’s no going back now.
 The football capitalists are destroying their industry, corrupting the game, and damaging the nation.

-For the good of the game, to preserve a national treasure, it’s time for nationalization.
-After seizing the teams from the capitalists, the nation can turn the teams over to the stewardship of their communities, and give players, coaches, and refs the full compensation they deserve.
-Green Bay got screwed by the scabs on Monday Night Football, but their community-owned, non-profit example shows the way for the future of football.
+For the good of the game, to preserve a national treasure, it’s time for socialization.
+After seizing the teams from the owners, the nation can turn the teams over to the stewardship of their communities, and give players, coaches, and refs the full compensation they deserve.